 If your landlord is required to mitigate damages then they're obligated to accept your assignee as long as he or she is as qualified as you.

 For example, if there are six months left on your lease, the rent is $1,000 and you want to leave, then you would be responsible for $6,000 of damages.
 By finding a renter who wants to take the entire remaining six months then you're giving your landlord an opportunity to avoid suffering that $6,000 in damages.

 In this situation the landlord is required to let you market it and accept any qualified renters you present them with.
 If you think you might have an issue, or your landlord is being uncooperative then read up on the law and your state's policies.

 If your building is professionally managed then there might be existing policies in place for renters looking to assign.
-You'll want to find if there are any required forms for assignments, who you should send the assignee's application to, if there will be a rent increase and if they charge an additional fee.
+You'll want to find if there are any required forms for assignments, where you should send the assignee's application, if there will be a rent increase and if they charge an additional fee.

 Create an advertisement for your listing.
 List the rent price, amount of months left on the lease and add as many photos as possible.
 You can create the listing in a variety of different places besides Flip: Facebook marketplace, Facebook groups, or Craigslist.

 4. Make sure the potential tenant is qualified